COGSLLC/civicjournal-time/plan.md

    - [ ] Add support for custom rollup functions
    - [ ] Implement time travel queries
    - [ ] Add support for custom time zones
+   - [ ] Archival Snapshotting & Cold Storage Integration:
+     - **Objective**: Enable the system to "snap off" older, finalized portions of the journal and move them to a designated cold storage tier.
+     - **Mechanism**:
+       - Define a process to select data for archival (e.g., based on age, level).
+       - Create a "snapshot" at the archival boundary.
+This snapshot would contain:
+         - Cryptographic hashes (e.g., Merkle root or list of page hashes) of the terminal data being archived.
+         - Information to link the remaining active journal data back to this snapshot (e.g., the snapshot's overall hash could become the `prev_hash` for the oldest active page at the highest relevant level).
+       - Facilitate the transfer of the actual archived page data to a separate storage system/location.
+     - **Verification**: The snapshot must be verifiable against the data in cold storage, ensuring integrity and allowing proof that the snapshot accurately represents the archived history.
+     - **Impact**:
+       - Reduces active storage size and cost.
+       - Maintains long-term auditability and verifiability of historical data.
+       - Requires mechanisms for querying data that might span active and cold storage (potentially via the snapshot).

 ## Original Planning Document